lydgate/mindmeld/Social-Baseline-Theory.md

 ### Comments

-[^1]: Diminishing effort levels seems super important and related to this issue of brain network efficiency.
+- Diminishing effort levels seems super important and related to this issue of brain network efficiency.
+- It seems to indicate that socialisation is about specialisation (social roles) and probably also that it relates to cumulative culture, i.e. that tool-use is about copying what someone else is doing.
+Cumulative culture extends tool-use by assuming that the tool works as observed.
+Social specialisation extends group tasks by assuming that certain things are taken care of.
+Both allow extensions in a lazy fashion, based on trust.
+Humans assume rituals are important.
+[Horner & Whiten 2004](https://link.springer.com/article/10.1007/s10071-004-0239-6).
+- Totally see how the above relates to the question of [[Co-creation of the self]].
+The social self **precedes** the individual self.
+The individual self is a "hack" on the social one.
+This is why Cartesian thinking makes no sense (starting with "I think therefore I am").
+There is no possibility of "I" before "we".